kyma-project/kyma/docs/serverless/08-02-create-git-function.md

     If you use a secured repository, you must first create a Secret with basic authentication to this repository in the same Namespace as the Function.
 To do that, follow these sub-steps:

-      - On your machine, create this YAML file with the Secret definition:
+      a.
+On your machine, create this YAML file with the Secret definition:

         ```yaml
         apiVersion: v1